 SSL is an encryption protocol used for Internet-based platforms.SSL encryption works through public-key cryptography.
 When a user signs in to a website, it asks for the server’s public key in exchange for its own.
 This public key is then used to encrypt messages.
 The server then decrypts these messages with a private key.
 It cannot be opened other than the combination of keys only the server knows.

 SSL encryption encrypts data before transferring the data to protect it from interceptions.
 After this, an authentication process is initiated.
 This process is called a handshake.
 It ensures the identity of the devices.

-The Blowfish algorithm is a symmetric encryption algorithm and also a block cipher which makes it highly secure.
-It is a fast encryption algorithm that takes a variable-length key which makes it accessible for exportation.
+The Blowfish algorithm is a symmetric encryption and block cipher, making it highly secure.
+It is a fast encryption algorithm that takes a variable-length key, making it accessible for exportation.

 Encrypting data involves the use of specific encryption protocols.
 Some of the key encryption protocols are as follows:

 Secure Sockets Layer or SSL is the original name of the protocol developed in 1990 by Netscape.
 The next version of this protocol was released in 1999 with Transport Layer Security or TLS.
 Therefore SSL s and TLS are often lumped together as SSL/TLS.